Skip links

 • Green Procurement: The Company has promoted the circular economy strategy, called “Thaioil CE WE GO,” in Green Procurement.
 Green procurement has been implemented to stimulate the suppliers to develop their production process that produces environmentally friendly products and to avoid the negative environmental impacts across the supply chain.

-• Long-Term Partnerships: The Company has focused on the strategic suppliers and collaboration with PTT Group to increase the power of negotiation.
+• Long-Term Partnerships: The Company has focused on the strategic suppliers and collaboration with the PTT Group to enhance bargaining power in negotiations.

 Sustainable supply chain management strategy